iamjackg/md2cf/README.md

 If you want to avoid redundant uploads (and the corresponding update emails) when your content hasn't changed, you can add the `--only-changed` option.
 Note that this will store a hash of the page/attachment contents at the end of the version update message.

+## Linking to other documents (relative links)

+Relative link support is disabled by default.
+You can enable it by passing `--enable-relative-links`.
+They work similarly to [GitHub relative links](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-readmes#relative-links-and-image-paths-in-readme-files), with the difference that links starting with `/` are **not supported** and will be left as they are.

+> :warning: This function requires two uploads for every page containing relative links, since a page needs to be uploaded to Confluence first before we can know which URL it's assigned.
+>
+> The first upload will replace all internal links with placeholders, and once we know where all the pages ended up, the placeholders will be replaced with the final Confluence link.

+By default, relative links that point to a file that doesn't exist (or is not being uploaded in the current batch) will result in an error.
+If you want to ignore this and keep them as they are, pass `--ignore-relative-link-errors`.

+## Directory arguments

-### Uploading folders
+### Uploading folders recursively

 `md2cf` can upload entire folders for you.
 This can be useful if you want to mirror some in-repo documentation to Confluence.
 When uploading entire folders, `md2cf` will recursively traverse all subdirectories and upload any `.md` file it encounters.

 By default, `md2cf` will honour your `.gitignore` and skip any files or folders it defines.
 If you want to avoid this, add the `--no-gitignore` option.